UniversalDependencies/docs/_zh-dep/orphan.md

 ### References

-- Tang, S. 'The (Non-)Existence of Gapping in Chinese and Its Implications for the Theory of Gapping.'
-Journal of East Asian Linguistics (2001) 10: 201. doi:10.1023/A:1011250802691
+- Tang, Sze-Wing.
+2001.
+'The (Non-)Existence of Gapping in Chinese and Its Implications for the Theory of Gapping.'
+Journal of East Asian Linguistics 10: 201. doi:10.1023/A:1011250802691